tkishimoto/gridalert/README.md

 {YOUR_DATA_DIRECTORY} is a directory path, which contains input data.
 Please see contents of the Dockerfile if you want to install the gridalert to physical machines.
 ## Command line interfaces
 All commands of the gridalert require a configuration file (e.g. conf.ini) for the configparser.
 Details of the configuration file are shown in the next section.
+Please see gridalert/main.py if you want to use gridalert module directly.

     $ gridalert {text, vector, cluster, scan, plot, cherrypy, alert} -c mnt/conf.ini